 There may not be a lot of knowledge with film crews - the grips, gaffers and teamsters - about the ‘unwritten rule’ between makeup artist and actor, but it is common knowledge to any makeup artist with reasonable experience.
 The unwritten code is that all communications which the actor and makeup artist share together in the makeup room are privileged, confidential and not to be divulged.
 This information often includes intimate details of an actors’ personal life, how the actor feels about the film, the director, the other actors.
 The rule of thumb is that whatever is voiced goes no further than the makeup chair.
 In all my years of working, I have never heard of one instance of a makeup artist ever violating this unwritten rule.

-My very first job was doing extensive scar makeup on a well-known actress, Didi Conn for an AFI film VIOLET.
+My very first job was doing extensive scar makeup on a well-known actress, Didi Conn, for an American Film Institute (AFI) short called VIOLET.
 She had recently starred in GREASE and YOU LIGHT UP MY LIFE.
 Didi was really sweet - and more than understanding when I burned her face during a collodion scar test which left a nasty red welt.
 Instead of overreacting, she turned me on to Daniel Striepeke, a veteran makeup artist whose work I knew from PLANET OF THE APES and other films.
 Dan suggested some other materials, one of which I ended up using for the three weeks of filming.

 I had a longer term involvement with Ronny Cox for the film COURAGE, a film he co-wrote with his wife Mary.
 It was about marathon runners in the desert pursued by weekend warriors intent on killing them.
 The makeup progressions and New Mexico heat proved challenging.
 Bart Mixon came on board and helped me for the entire film.
 We did every actor’s makeup ourselves, including beauty makeup for the women.
 This film was the first and only time I ever cut an actor’s hair - M. Emmett Walsh after he chided me, “Come on, you can do it!
 Just pick up the scissors and start cutting.”